bekk/bekk-christmas/post/security/github-security-getting-started-with-dependabot.md

 authors:
   - Gaute Solbu Kleiven
 ---
-The importance of integrating security as a role and shared responsibility in application development is often emphasized as a key success factor.
+I've often been told that integrating security as a role and shared responsibility in application development is important.
 Yet, in my experience, security is frequently given a low priority.
 Progress is primarily estimated by looking at an application's new features, and security measures are considered invasive and complicating to our day-to-day-work.
 Luckily, there are tools that requires little effort to increase our focus on security, such as Github's Dependabot

 ## What is Dependabot?